 In case you have not installed an anti-virus program, or you feel that your anti-virus program is not efficient in detecting a malware, here are the seven signs that tell that your computer is malware infected.

-Try to open the Task Manager
+1. Not able to open the Task Manager

 One easy step to check whether your computer has got virus is to open the task manager.
 Press together ctrl+alt+del.